Table of Contents

 If you are someone who doesn’t like taking medication, then you might be reluctant to take ibuprofen or paracetamol.
 This might lead you to look at natural remedies, such as CBD.

-This is one of the reasons why Our Remedy customers use CBD for pain.
+Pain is one of the reasons why Our Remedy customers use CBD for pain.
 Some customers top up with ibuprofen or paracetamol, others may find CBD to be enough relief.

 Can you use CBD instead of NSAIDs?